lorig135/docsstyleguide/User Actions.md

 - Noun: That version is as out of date as a scroll.

 ## Select*
-Verb: Select the menu.
+- Verb: Select the menu.
-Adjective: A select group of files.
+- Adjective: A select group of files.

 ## Set
-Set the controls.
+- Verb: Set the controls.

 ## Sign in/Sign out*
 - Verb: Sign out of the product.